Go to main content

 • Employment contract (permanent, fixed-term, apprenticeship, etc.)

-• Contract amendments (change of position, salary, working time)
+• Amendments to the contract (change of position, salary, working time)

 • Profit-sharing and bonus agreements

-All of these documents can now be signed electronically, in accordance with the eIDAS Regulation No. 910/2014.
-Electronic signature provides recognized probative value before French and European courts, provided it complies with required levels (simple, advanced or qualified depending on the importance of the document).
+All these documents can now be signed electronically, in accordance with eIDAS Regulation No. 910/2014.
+Electronic signature in companies offers probative value recognized by French and European courts, provided it complies with required levels (simple, advanced or qualified depending on the document's importance).

-For the majority of HR documents — amendments, final settlement receipts, mission letters — an advanced electronic signature (AES) is sufficient.
+For the majority of HR documents — amendments, final settlement receipts, engagement letters — an advanced electronic signature (AES) is sufficient.
 Only certain specific acts require a qualified signature.

-Consult our guide for understanding the different levels and their applications.
+Consult our complete guide to electronic signature to understand the different levels and their applications.

 The retention period for payroll documents is strictly regulated:

-Electronic archiving with probative value relies on systems that guarantee document integrity, readability and authenticity over time.
-Certified service providers (NF Z42-013 standard for electronic archiving) offer solutions compliant with these requirements.
+Electronic archiving with probative value is based on systems guaranteeing the integrity, readability and authenticity of documents over time.
+NF Z42-013 certified providers (electronic archiving) offer solutions that comply with these requirements.

 Automation and Time Savings in 2026